 - An e-visa is free.
 Invitations, hotel booking confirmations or any other documents that confirm the purpose of your journey to the Russian Federation are not required for an e-visa.
 The time period for issuing an e-visa is no longer than 4 calendar days from the date of submission of the complete application.

-- E-visa can be used for entering and leaving the Russian Federation at the following checkpoints at the national border of the Russian Federation in the Far Eastern Federal District and Kaliningrad Oblast:
+E-visa can be used for entering and leaving the Russian Federation at the following checkpoints at the national border of the Russian Federation in the Far Eastern Federal District, Kaliningrad Oblast, Saint-Petersburg and Leningrad Oblast:

 An e-visa for the selected entity of the Russian Federation is only valid for entering and leaving the Russian Federation at the following national border checkpoints: